Reversing gear: Limitations and drawbacks

+Ban in the US

+The dangers of the traditional Johnson bar (which grew as locomotive power, weight and operating steam pressures increased through the first half of the 20th century) led to it being banned in the USA by the Interstate Commerce Commission.
+From 1939 all new-build steam locomotives had to be fitted with power reversers and from 1942 Johnson-bar–fitted engines undergoing heavy overhaul or rebuilding had to be retro-fitted with power reverse.
+Exceptions existed for light, low-powered locomotives and switchers (shunters).
+For switching, which required frequent changes of direction from full-ahead to full-reverse gear, the Johnson bar was favored because the change could be made quickly in a single motion instead of the multiple turns of the handle of a low-geared screw reverser.

 Screw reverser

-In this mechanism the reversing rod is controlled by a screw and nut, worked by a wheel in the cab.
+In the screw reverser mechanism (sometimes called a bacon slicer in the UK), the reversing rod is controlled by a screw and nut, worked by a wheel in the cab.
 The nut either operates on the reversing rod directly or through a lever, as above.
-The screw and nut may be cut with a double thread and a coarse pitch to move the mechanism as quickly as possible.
+The screw and nut may be cut with a double thread (aka two-start) and a coarse pitch to move the mechanism as quickly as possible.
 The wheel is fitted with a locking lever to prevent creep and there is an indicator to show the percentage of cutoff in use.
 This method of altering the cutoff offers finer control than the sector lever, but it has the disadvantage of slow operation.
 It is most suitable for long-distance passenger engines where frequent changes of cutoff are not required and where fine adjustments offer the most benefit.
 On locomotives fitted with Westinghouse air brake equipment and Stephenson valve gear, it was common to use the screw housing as an air cylinder, with the nut extended to form a piston.
 Compressed air from the brake reservoirs was applied to one side of the piston to reduce the effort required to lift the heavy expansion link, with gravity assisting in the opposite direction.

 Power reverse gear

+With larger engines, the linkages involved in controlling cutoff and direction grew progressively heavier and there was a need for power assistance in adjusting them.
+Steam (later, compressed air) powered reversing gears were developed in the late 19th and early 20th centuries.
+Typically, the operator worked a valve that admitted steam to one side or the other of a cylinder connected to the reversing mechanism until the indicator showed the intended position.
+A second mechanism—usually a piston in an oil-filled cylinder held in position by closing a control cock—was required to keep the linkages in place.